pontem-network/sp-docs/staking/monitoring.md

 ## Preparation

-Make sure your repository with Pontem Boostrat is up to date:
+Make sure your repository with Pontem Boostrap is up to date:
 ```
 cd <path-to-your-pontem-bootstrap-dir>
 git pull